eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 - It can also be used for a two step authentication, where the person logs into a website with username and password, and then receives an out of band push notification to the mobile device to authorize access.

-In both cases, the user is prompted to scan a QR code in order to register their device against their account in the Gluu Server.
+In both cases users are prompted to scan a QR code in order to register their device against their account in the Gluu Server.
+In the second workflow, where a username and password are required as a first step, the user will begin receiving push notifications for all authentications after the initial device registration process.

 ### The Gluu Server
 Super Gluu is tightly bundled with the Gluu Server identity and access management platform.
 The Gluu Server supports the SAML and OpenID Connect open web standards for configuring single sign-on across many applications.
 Using these standard protocols, you can send users from web and mobile apps to your Gluu Server to handle login, and use Super Gluu to enable strong authentication.